jonallured/jonallured.com/source/_posts/2012-01-24-helms-on-imprecise-floats-carroll-on-services.md

 ---
 favorite: false
 number: 23
-title: Helms on Imprecise Floats; Carroll on Services
+title: "Helms on Imprecise Floats; Carroll on Services"
 ---

 I've heard about Floating point numbers being flaky and I knew there was a